RyanNavillus/Syllabus/docs/_sources/quickstart.rst.txt

 Examples
 ^^^^^^^^

-For more help setting up Syllabus, check out our :ref `examples <Examples>`  of how to integrate Syllabus with various popular RL libraries.
+For more help setting up Syllabus, check out our :ref:`examples <Examples>`  of how to integrate Syllabus with various popular RL libraries.